 - Choose a layout and color scheme: You’ll use roughly the same layout and color scheme throughout your website.
 This creates a sense of consistency, making the user feel more comfortable.
 Make sure individual pages are intuitive and easy to navigate.

 - Use high-quality images and graphics: Using high-quality images and graphics can enhance the overall look and feel of your website.
 People remember what they see better than what they read.
 Video and images also result in higher engagement.
 But don’t overdo it!
 This will slow down your website and clutter your interface.
 Use them well, but only where they have value to offer or really lift the overall design.

 - Optimize for mobile devices: The largest share of global internet traffic and users are mobile.
 This means that you should actually prioritize the quality of your mobile site in most situations.
 Plus, design issues tend to be even more frustrating on mobile, with smaller screens and users that are on the go.

 - Use website design tools: Web design is an intensive process.
 You have to figure out a visual language that makes sense for your brand, audience, and goals.
 You then have to create and manage marketing and design collateral.
 Plus, ensure that your design is consistent throughout.
 There are many tools that can help you do this without being a professional designer.
-Today, AI tools are becoming super advanced and are capable of creating professional, unique, and creative designs in no time.
+Today, AI web design tools are becoming super advanced and are capable of creating professional, unique, and creative designs in no time.